Sega123-dev/Dropshipping-website/README.md

 The website is a dropshipping platform where users can browse products, add them to cart, and checkout.

-Some pages are not made because this is a demo version that is made just to be able to interact with firebase features,auth,cart,payments etc.
+Some pages are not made because this is a demo version that is made just to be able to interact with firebase features,authentication,cart,payments etc.

 # Features